-This shows the transactions of the Council as a charging authority in relation to Non Domestic Rates, the Council Tax and any residual Community Charge.
-It illustrates the way in which these have been distributed to precepting authorities (such as the County Council, Fire and Police Authorities) and the Council's own General Fund.
+This shows the transactions of the Council as a charging authority in relation to Non Domestic Rates and Council Tax.
+It illustrates the way in which these have been distributed to precepting authorities (such as Central Government, Lancashire County Council, Fire and Police Authorities) and the Council's own General Fund.